6.3.3 |

 countless other fields than those of denominational inclusivity

-organization, for our right to be spared the false or extremely
+of expression, assembly and association, for our right to be spared the

-implausible beliefs and the exclusivist emblems of others, and
+false or extremely implausible beliefs and the exclusivist emblems of

-for our legal and de facto recognition by the state as equals.
+others, and for our legal and de facto recognition by the state as

 neutral-inclusivity and veridical

-shortsighted strategy too as its perpetuation is once bound to
+too, as its perpetuation is once bound to backfire.

-backfire.
-Theodemonical religionism will, if not abandoned, more
+Theodemonical religionism will, if not abandoned, more and more antagonize

 This will eventually be fatal for the traditional religion or